James Walker Hood: Move to North Carolina

-Clinton's sending of missionaries to North Carolina was at the general invitation to churches for missionaries to his department by General Butler who was in charge of the area at that point in the US Civil War (1861–1865).
+Clinton's sending of missionaries to North Carolina was in response to a general invitation by General Butler, who was in charge of the area at that point in the US Civil War (1861–1865).
 Black soldiers stationed at New Bern at that time did not have a chaplain, and Hood often preached to the troops.
 His position was informal and he never held a commission, but he was called "chaplain".
-Hood was present for attacks on New Bern by Confederate troops before the war ended although not under direct fire.
+Hood was present for attacks on New Bern by Confederate troops before the war ended, although not under direct fire.
 In New Bern, Hood preached at the Andrews Chapel and largely succeeded to make his church the primary church of blacks in the area.

 Hood was active in political and social movements as well.
 In October 1865 in Raleigh, North Carolina, Hood was elected president at what may have been the first convention of colored people held in the South, part of the Colored Conventions Movement.
 In 1867 he was a delegate at the Constitutional Convention of North Carolina and played such a major part that some opponents called the resulting constitution, "Hood's Constitution".
-The document was amended in 1875 and many of the provisions Hood fought to include were weakened or removed.
-His influence was heavily felt in the provision of rights for blacks in homestead law and at public school.
+The document was amended in 1875 and many of the provisions Hood fought to include were weakened or removed bywhites who had regained dominance.
+His influence was strongly felt in the provision of rights for blacks in homestead law and at public school.
 He was very active in securing support for the constitution as well.
 In 1868, he was made a commissioner for the states public schools and assistant superintendent of public instruction in North Carolina and held the positions for three years.